 Campbeltown on the Mull of Kintyre, the most southern point on the West Coast, was a haven for illicit distillers and it is claimed that the art of distilling was introduced here with the first Gaels from Ireland in the 6th century.

 Campbeltown at one time was known as the whisky capital of the world due to there being 34 working distillers between 1880 and the 1920’s.
-Today only 2 distilleries remain, Springbank and Glen Scotia.
+Today only 3 distilleries remain, Springbank, Glen Scotia and Glengyle.

-Both are described as being full bodied with a salty finish.
+Campbelltown malts are described as being full bodied with hints of salt.